-Freshmen interested in the Theater Studies major should take THST 110, Survey of Theater and Drama, and THST 111, Survey of Theater and Drama, which introduces students to dramatic literature, performance text analysis, theater history, and principles and theories of acting, design, dance, and directing.
+First-year students interested in the Theater Studies major should take THST 110 and THST 111 as introduction to dramatic literature, performance text analysis, theater history, and principles and theories of acting, design, dance, and directing.
 This course sequence is open to all students and is the prerequisite for most other courses in the major.

 Enrollment in the Theater Studies major is open.
-Applications for the major, in the form of auditions for THST 210, Introduction to Performance Concepts, are accepted each year at the end of the spring term from students who have successfully completed THST 110 and THST 111.
+Applications for the major, in the form of auditions for THST 210, are accepted each year at the end of the spring term from students who have successfully completed THST 110 and THST 111.
 THST 210 is a core requirement of the Theater Studies major, and the audition process allows the department to determine the appropriate number of sections to offer in a given year.Any student who auditions for THST 210 and has completed the course's prerequisites (THST 110, 111) will gain admission.